linuxmaniac/jenkins-debian-glue-docker/README.md

 # Questions?

-Jump on irc.freenode.net and the #jenkins room.
-Ask!
+Jump on irc.freenode.net and the #jenkins room for jenkins related questions and #jenkins-debian-glue for questions related to jdg.
+Enjoy!